Global Health Track in Neurology

 Specific requirements would include:

-- Attend and present at a Global Neurology Lecture Series (quarterly lectures given at noon conference)
+- Attending and presenting at a Global Neurology Lecture Series (quarterly lectures given at noon conference)

-- Scholarly work: a manuscript prepared for journal submission.
-Manuscripts could take the form of a policy brief, case series, research project, or development of diagnosis or management guidelines for a global health setting.
+- Scholarly Work: An abstract prepared for presentation at a national or international conference.
+This could take the form of a policy brief, case series, research project, or development of diagnosis or management guidelines for a global health setting.

 - Makarere University/Yale University (MUYU) Collaboration, Uganda